Los Angeles Zoo: History

-Notable incidents
+Animal incidents

 In 1979, Virginia, a wolf, escaped the zoo multiple times by ascending trees, climbing fences, and walking along branches until she could escape.
 At one time she eluded capture for a month by hiding in Griffith Park.
 It is unclear whether Virginia was ever recaptured.
+In 1987, 47 flamingos were killed by coyotes which had snuck into the park.
+The flamingo pen was accidentally left unlocked, allowing the coyotes to get the birds.

 A spate of escapes took place during the late 1990s and early 2000s when, in half a decade, at least 35 animals escaped the zoo including zebras, chimpanzees, kangaroos and antelopes.
 Evelyn, the gorilla, escaped her enclosure approximately five times.
 In one widely covered incident, she used some overgrown vines to pull herself out of her exhibit.
 She then had full run of the zoo for an hour as TV-news copters hovered overhead and visitors were evacuated before she was tranquilized.
 In a prior incident, she hopped on the back of another gorilla, Jim, to make her escape (Jim had also previously escaped).
 Part of the problem was that the gorilla habitat was originally intended to house bears; this was alleviated by the opening of a specially designed Campo Gorilla Reserve in 2007.

 On June 26, 2012, a chimpanzee infant baby, born to Gracie, a member of a 15-chimpanzee tribe (one of the largest chimpanzee tribes of any North American zoo), was mauled to death by an adult male chimpanzee.
 The zoo said this event was totally unexpected, although it also stated that acts of aggression by male chimpanzees (toward humans, or toward a rival male chimpanzee over territory or a desired female) are always a possibility.
 Gracie was allowed to keep her baby overnight to grieve, and counseling was being offered to staff (none had witnessed the event), and to the visitors who had seen the event.
 It is reexamining its policy of how it introduces baby chimpanzees to the tribe.

 In 2014, a bighorn sheep escaped from its enclosure, and ultimately the zoo itself.
 It was struck by a car approximately three hours later and subsequently died.
 In 2016, Killarney the koala was killed by P-22, the cougar that lived in Griffith Park.

+2028 Summer Olympics and Paralympics

+During the 2028 Summer Olympics, the road cycling time trials will start at the LA Zoo.
+At the 2028 Summer Paralympics, the LA Zoo will serve as the starting and finishing point for Para road cycling events.